Number of pupils and pupil premium grant (PPG) received

-Our Inclusion Coordinator is a specialist in the area of safeguarding; she works tirelessly to support our most vulnerable students maintaining strong links with external agency support services.
+Our Inclusion Coordinator and Safeguarding Officer are specialists in the area of safeguarding; they work tirelessly to support our most vulnerable students maintaining strong links with external agency support services.
 Both are an extremely valuable resource and greatly appreciated by the students.

 Additional schemes to run throughout the year:

-• Self-esteem Group work – working with students who need to build personal confidence.
+• Self-esteem interventions – working with students who need to build personal confidence.

-• Study support – working with students to create a culture of organization, preparing for their future.
+• Study support – working with students to create a culture of organisation, preparing for their future.